Working at CMRE

 (c) Expatriation Allowance (not applicable to Italian citizens)

-An allowance is paid to staff members residing more than 100 km from La Spezia on the date of their appointment.
+An allowance is paid to staff members residing more than 100 km from La Spezia on the date of their appointment and it will be paid after the reception of supporting documents that residence has been moved in order to take up duty.

 Members of staff whose normal place of residence on appointment is more than 100 km from La Spezia are entitled to reimbursement of travel expenses on the basis of economy class air fares.
 Grade A staff are entitled to first class rail travel.
 Spouses and dependent children of staff members who have completed their probationary period are entitled to reimbursement of travel, on condition that they have set up their main residence with the staff member.
 The travel expense of the staff member are paid on arrival, those of spouse and dependents after successful completion of the probationary period.

-Staff members whose normal place of residence is more than 100 km from La Spezia are entitled to reimbursement of expenses incurred in the removal of their furniture and household effects, subject to completion of the probationary period.
-Reimbursement is made at the end of the probationary period according to weight and volume, within the limits prescribed (including packing):
+Staff members whose normal place of residence is more than 100 km from La Spezia are entitled to the removal, at the expense of the Organization, of their household goods and personal effects.
+Payment is made according to weight and volume, within the following maximum limits (including packing):

-To the above figures can be added 500 kg. and 4 m3. per child or recognized dependent residing in the household.
-NATO does not pay for air-freight, shipment of motor cars, warehousing, storage or transportation of pets.
+To the above figures can be added 500 kg. or 5 m3. per child or recognized dependent residing in the household.
 All consignments are cleared by the customs authorities in La Spezia.

 Reimbursement of educational expenses for dependent children may be granted with a ceiling of 2.5 x the dependent child allowance in the country of study and 3 times (4 times in exceptional cases, up to secondary level) the dependent child allowance if the child is educated in the country of which the staff member is a national.